 Our clinical development programs are supported by discoveries made by our co-founding scientists who leveraged decades of continuous funding from the National Heart Lung and Blood Institute at the NIH to define and characterize selectin/receptor-mediated cell adhesion and its roll in inflammatory diseases.
 But this is only part of the story.
 Work at research institutions around the globe built on these early discoveries continues to further our understanding of these adhesion molecules and their importance in human disease.
-For Tetherex, this substantial body of work lays the foundation for developing new therapies with the potential for treating thrombotic and inflammatory diseases by blocking PSGL-1 function.
-Tetherex's lead clinical development program is advancing a humanized monoclonal antibody called SelK2, which targets PSGL-1 and blocks its interactions with both the selectin family of molecules and chemokines involved in unregulated inflammatory responses in thromboembolic and inflammatory diseases.
+For Tetherex, this substantial body of work lays the foundation for developing new therapies with the potential for treating inflammatory diseases by blocking PSGL-1 function.
+Tetherex's lead clinical development program is advancing a humanized monoclonal antibody called SelK2, which targets PSGL-1 and blocks its interactions with both the selectin family of molecules and chemokines involved in unregulated inflammatory responses in inflammatory diseases.
 The lead indications for SelK2 are asthma, a common chronic inflammatory disease of the lungs characterized by episodes of wheezing, breathlessness, chest tightness, and cough; and chronic obstructive pulmonary disease (COPD), a disease triggered when foreign particulate matter such as that produced from cigarette smoke leads to the recruitment of inflammatory cells to the bronchial wall and lumen resulting in progressive loss of lung function.

 About the Investigational Drug SelK2

 SelK2 is a humanized monoclonal antibody that binds PSGL-1 with high affinity and specificity and blocks its ability to interact with P- and L-selectin as well as its ability to bind chemokines.
-Tetherex is currently developing SelK2 in both venous thromboembolism and Crohn's disease.
+Tetherex is currently developing SelK2 in both asthma and COPD.